ERMI-Software/ermi-file-format/README.md

 **Transaction Information** - the facts of the payment, such as amount, currency, time and status.

-**Account Information** - the specific accounts used by the beneficiary and the payee for this transaction
+**Account Information** - the specific accounts used by the beneficiary and the payer for this transaction

 ## Examples.